 BioMed Central provides free open access to original research papers published in more than 290 peer-reviewed journals covering biology, clinical medicine, and health.
 Articles are made freely accessible online immediately upon publication and are also indexed in PubMed.

-The Canadian Music Periodical Index (CMPI) is an index of articles from Canadian music periodicals.
-The CMPI database includes over 37,000 entries with a focus on articles and news items touching on various aspects of music in Canada dating from the late-19th century to the present day.
+The Canadian Music Periodical Index (CMPI) includes over 37,000 entries with a focus on articles and news items touching on various aspects of music in Canada dating from the late-19th century to the present day.
 Canadian music journals, newsletters and magazines are represented.
 NOTE: Full text is not available on this site.

 The Héritage collection is a joint project supported by CRKN members and Library and Archives Canada (LAC) and draws from the rich resources of archival microfilm held by Library and Archives Canada.
 Héritage includes 41 million pages (over 900 collections) from some of Canada's most popular archival collections from the 17th to the mid-20th centuries.
 The majority of the material in Héritage is handwritten.
 Featured collections include: Aboriginal History, Genealogy, and a selection of private papers.